sideeffects/HoudiniGLTF/README.txt

 cd C:/Program\ Files/Side\ Effects\ Software/Houdini\ X.Y.ZZZ
 source ./houdini_setup

-Then set the MSVC dir.
-export MSVCDir="C:/Program Files (x86)/Microsoft Visual Studio/2017/Professional/VC/Tools/MSVC/14.16.27023"
+Then set the MSVC dir (change to your version of MSVC). export MSVCDir="C:/Program Files (x86)/Microsoft Visual Studio/2017/Professional/VC/Tools/MSVC/14.16.27023"

-Then go to the glTF source folder.
+Then go to the HoudiniGLTF/src/ folder.

 - To build all libs: make WINDOWS=1 all